muquit/genmake-go/README.md

 go build .
 ```

-Look at Makefile for more info
+Look at Makefile for more info.
+Look at `./tests` directory for generated example Makefiles.

 # License